mgaIIi/DF_UNIGE/Obsidian_reports/Network Forensics Report - Milo Galli.md

 #### 2024-05-12 10:26:19 UTC
 The attacker started a port-scanning session and tried also to access the admin page with default credentials but didn't succeed in doing so.

-He then sent a targeted request to **"www.potenzio.com/administrator/manifests/files/joomla.xml"** that describes the complete structure of the joomla extension configuration, from which is possible to gather informations about the DB structure as well.
+He then sent a targeted request to **"www.potenzio.com/administrator/manifests/files/joomla.xml"** in order to get a file that describes the complete structure of the joomla extension configuration, from which is possible to gather informations about the DB structure as well.

-Knowing this the attacker sent another request to **"www.potenzio.com/api/index.php/v1/config/application?public=true"** that responded with a json file with the complete db configuration including the password
+After analysing the joomla configuration file the attacker sent then another request to **"www.potenzio.com/api/index.php/v1/config/application?public=true"** that responded with a json file with the complete db configuration including all the credentials to access it.

 ```json
 ...